Praful22/PartialDifferentialEquationsNotebook/README.md

 # PartialDifferentialEquationsNotebook
-A repository containing simulation methods of practical applications deriving from partial differential equations in MATLAB.
+A repository containing implementation of partial differential equations in MATLAB.